quic/aimet/Docs/user_guide/quantization_configuration.rst

     For each parameter type, the following settings are available:

         - is_quantized:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will turn on all parameter quantizers of that type.
+            "True" turns on all parameter quantizers of that type.

-            A "False" setting, will disable all parameter quantizers of that type.
+            "False" disables all parameter quantizers of that type.

-            By omitting the setting, the parameter will fall back to the setting specified by the defaults section.
+            Omitting the setting causes the parameter to use the setting specified by the defaults section.

         - is_symmetric:
-            An optional parameter.
-If included, possible settings include "True" and "False".
+            Optional.
+If included, value is "True" or "False".

-            A "True" setting will place all parameter quantizers of that type in symmetric mode.
+            "True" places all parameter quantizers of that type in symmetric mode.

-            A "False" setting will place all parameter quantizers of that type in asymmetric mode.
+            "False" places all parameter quantizers of that type in asymmetric mode.

-            By omitting the setting, the parameter will fall back to the setting specified by the defaults section.
+            Omitting the setting causes the parameter to use the setting specified by the defaults section.

 3. **op_type**: